 Awhile back we shone a light on the remarkable school administrator with our posts on the Art of Administration.
-We discussed learning philosophies, what makes great schools, school culture, and professional development.
+We discussed learning philosophies, which makes great schools, school culture, and professional development.
 Keeping with that tradition, we're happy to share a TeachThought article we've discovered that focuses on the 7 habits of highly effective principals.

 "What Effective Principals Do" was written by Ian Lancaster and features 7 practices that make administrators the supporters, mentors, and leaders we need them to be.
 Let's have a brief look at each of them below.

-7 Things Done By Effective Principals
+7 Things Done by Effective Principals

 According to Ian Lancaster, effective principals:

 - Balance management and leadership.
 Managing includes the tasks of necessity, and leadership the tasks of choice.
 You can't have one without the other.

 - Envision what's ideal but focus on what's doable.
 Every principal dreams of their ultimate school, but the reality is effective principals work miracles with what they have in front of them.
 It all comes down to having a solid plan for both present and future action.

 - Represent the missing voice.
 When dealing with only one side of a conflict, an administrator has to imagine the needs and struggles of the other party.
 People will always be complaining about something or someone.
 It's the principal's job to mediate and achieve a harmonious outcome for everyone.